AtherActive/YOLOL_Repository/README.md

 If you got a nice script you want to share with all of us, post it her in the following format:
 (Do not fill in the items in these brackets "()".
 (REPO MAIN FOLDER)/(SCRIPT CATEGORY)/(folder)[SCRIPTNAME]/*insert content here*

+This repo is hsoted by Steel Space Industries